richardnixondev/protex-agent/docs/DESIGN.md

 ## Design Explanation

 #### Now:
-Hybrid strategy: Edge Devices connects to AWS IoT Core to send metrics using the MQTT protocol.
-The backend also connects to AWS IoT Core, makes the data available through a WebSocket, and sends alerts to Slack.
+Hybrid strategy: Edge Devices connect to AWS IoT Core to send metrics using the MQTT protocol.The backend also connects to AWS IoT Core, makes the data available through a WebSocket, and sends alerts to Slack.
 The frontend consumes the exposed WebSocket.

+⚡ New in this iteration: the Agent implements a local offline queue — if the device loses internet connection, metrics are buffered locally (in memory) and resent when connectivity is restored.
+This prevents data loss and increases reliability in unstable environments.

 #### Production:
 Edge Devices connects to AWS IoT Core, rules for AWS IoT replace backend, routing to Slack, storage services(if needs) and Dashboards.